outerbounds/metaflow-tools/nebius/terraform/README.md

 ## What does it do?

 It provisions all necessary Nebius resources.
-Main resources are:
+The main resources are:

 * Nebius S3
 * Nebius Mk8s